 Sheffield United and Barnsley St Peters had been in residence at Bramall Lane and Oakwell since 1889 and 1888 respectively while The Wednesday were still at Olive Grove.
 Bradford would also have visited Doncaster Rovers’ old Intake Ground.

 Bradford entered the FA Cup for the very first time in 1897, but went out in the first qualifying round losing 3-1 at Kilnhurst, a mining village east of Rotherham.
 Bradford had led 1-0 at half time thanks to a Mathhews shot which was cannoned into the net off a home defender.
-Little is known about our opponents other than they lost to local rivals Mexborough in the next round and never entered the competition again.
-But a Kilnhurst Town FC appeared in 1907.
+Kilnhurst were members of the Sheffield Association League and lost to local rivals Mexborough in the next round.
+The Wasps disappeared at the end of the season, but a Kilnhurst Town FC re-appeared in 1907.

 The Yorkshire League was of a much higher standard than the old West Yorkshire League with the five south Yorkshire reserve teams dominating the five West Yorkshire sides who all struggled.
 South Yorkshire had been a stronghold of the round ball game since the 1850’s and their sides included many professional players.
 Bradford’s withdrawal from the FA Amateur Cup after just one season suggests that the club may have started making modest payments to its players in order to compete.
 But the only points Bradford could muster in the first half of the season were from a 6-0 win against eventual wooden spoonists Huddersfield, a draw against Halifax and two draws against old rivals Hunslet.